-David Burns is the executive director of the National Center for Science and Civic Engagement (NCSCE), founder and principal investigator of SENCER - a National Science Foundaiton supported faculty empowerment and curricular reform program, publisher of Science Education and Civic Engagement - An International Journal, and professor of general studies at the Harrisburg University of Science and Technology.
+David Burns is the executive director emeritus of the National Center for Science and Civic Engagement (NCSCE), founder and principal investigator of SENCER (an NSF-supported faculty empowerment and curricular reform program), and publisher of Science Education and Civic Engagement - An International Journal.
 He also serves as principal investigator for the National Center's Great Lakes Stewardship Through Education Network (GLISTEN) project, which is supported by the Corporation for National and Community Service, and directs SENCER-ISE, an initiative supported by the NSF and Noyce Foundation, to connect formal science education at the college level with informal science educators (museums, aquaria, science journalists, etc.).
 He also serves as the principal investigator for Engaging Mathematics, another NSF-supported initiative that applies the SENCER approach to undergraduate mathematics courses.
 Prior to establishing the National Center, David served as senior policy director for the Association of American Colleges and Universities (AAC&U).
 During his nine years with AAC&U, he established the Center for Disease Control and Prevention-sponsored Program for Health and Higher Education and created the Summer Symposia dedicated to exploring the power that students have to improve the health of colleges and communities.

 For 23 years, David was a member of the administration of Rutgers, the State University of New Jersey.
 David is the principal author and editor of the book, Learning for Our Common Health, and, among other publications, the article, "Knowledge to Make Our Democracy."
 In 2008, the American Society for Cell Biology honored David and SENCER co-founder Karen Kashmanian Oates with the Bruce Alberts Award for Excellence in Science Education.
 At the state level, David serves as a member of the (NJ) Governor's Advisory Committee on Juvenile Justice and Delinquency Prevention.
 David's undergraduate and graduate work (at Rutgers) was in political science with a concentration on political theory.
 He was a Woodrow Wilson National Fellow.

 Danielle Kraus Tarka is the deputy executive director - community, outreach, and engagement for the National Center for Science and Civic Engagement.
 She manages all national office operations and supervises the coordination of SENCER and the Center's national events, including the annual Summer Institute and Washington Symposium and Capitol Hill Poster Session.
-Danielle ensures linkages across the NCSCE's SENCER, GLISTEN, SENCER-ISE, SCEWestNet, and other developing initiatives, as well as the websites to support communication and dissemination of resources.
-She researches new program opportunities, takes part in strategic planning activities, and contributes to grant preparation and management of awarded funds, including subgrant programs.
+Danielle ensures linkages across the NCSCE's SENCER, GLISTEN, SENCER-ISE, SCEWestNet, Engaging Mathematics, and other developing initiatives, as well as the websites to support communication and dissemination of resources.
+She researches new program opportunities, leads strategic planning activities, and coordinates grant preparation and management of awarded funds, including subgrant programs.
 She earned her bachelor’s degrees from the Pennsylvania State University and completed a nonprofit management executive certificate program at Georgetown University.

 Senior Scholars and Consultants